Ayana-sarkar/JupyterLab3.github.io/README.md

             </div>
             <div class="card">
                 <h2>6.Normal Probability Density Function</h2>
-                <p.>Write a Python script using scipy.stats.norm.pdf and matplotlib to plot the theoretical standard normal distribution (where the mean µ = 0 and standard deviation = 1 over the range [-4, 4].
+                <p>Write a Python script using scipy.stats.norm.pdf and matplotlib to plot the theoretical standard normal distribution (where the mean µ = 0 and standard deviation = 1 over the range [-4, 4].
 Label the x-axis as 'Value', the y-axis as 'Density', title the plot 'Normal Distribution', and display a grid and a legend labeling the curve as 'Theoretical PDF'.</p>
                 <img src="Screenshot 2026-04-19 230404.png" alt="Data Visualization" class="box-image">
                 <p>Line3:norm.pdf stands for the Normal Probability Density Function.
 It comes from the scipy.stats module (usually imported via from scipy.stats import norm)<br>
                 x: This is your input array of data points (created by your np.linspace(-4, 4, 200)).
 The function will calculate a density value for all 200 points between -4 and 4.<br>